Thairam/Thairam/README.md

 ⚡ **More about me:**
 * I like competitions in programming :2nd_place_medal: :2nd_place_medal: :3rd_place_medal:
 * I love reading books 📕
+* I like to learn about personal improvement 🙏
 * I like to learn about stock investments :chart_with_upwards_trend:
 * I like to learn about the stories of empires, construction, war tactics ... :crossed_swords:

 Follow me: